MORYX-Industry/application-developer-training/chapter-1-basics.md

 and products: MORYX needs to know, how a product flows through the production line.
 This is not done in the code, but modelled within [Workplans](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/main/docs/articles/Processing/Workplans.md).

-This allows to define in a rather abstract way, *what* needs to be done without going much more into details.
+This allows you to define in a rather abstract way, *what* needs to be done without going much more into details.
 MORYX will find the way later, *how* this is done for a running order.